Mindset

 What do you really feel?

-You can train yourself to be positive, say daily affirmations and draw pictures of your success which will help maintain your positive attitude.
+You can train yourself to be positive, say daily affirmations, and draw pictures of your success to help maintain your positive attitude.

-However you also need to talk about the difficulties from time to time.
-Here is a tried and true process for de-briefing your feelings which will help you stay real and positive.
+However, you also need to talk about the difficulties from time to time.
+Here is a tried and true process for de-briefing your feelings which will help you stay objective and positive.

 John Faisandier, Managing Director, TUF: Thriving Under Fire